-The leather jacket is the ultimate example of rugged masculine style.
-They come in many iconic styles and shapes, such as Biker, Aviator and Bomber.
+The leather jacket is the ultimate example of timeless style.
+They come in many iconic and classic styles and shapes, such as Biker, Aviator and Bomber.
 But did you know that if you don't take care of your jacket properly, you can send it to an early grave.
 Stains, fading and even cracks will destroy the most well-made leather jacket.

 How to take care of your leather jacket?

-You're going to ruin your jacket that way.
 Leather has two enemies, moisture and heat.
-If your jacket gets soaked and you don't dry it out properly and let it sit you have the trouble of risking your jacket getting mould and mildew issues, which will ruin the leather.
+If your jacket gets soaked and you don't dry it out properly and let it sit you have the trouble of risking your jacket getting mould and mildew issues, which will eventually ruin the leather.
 Water can also wash away the natural oils in the leather and it can make the leather brittle and prone to crack over time.
-What about using heat to dry out the leather gentlemen, if done improperly, heat can cause leather to shrink and can overdrive the leather leading to cracks.
+What about using heat to dry out the leather?
+If done improperly, heat can cause leather to shrink and can overdrive the leather leading to cracks.

-Using a heat dryer to dry your leather jacket, laying it across a radiator or even laying it out in the sun can cause damage.
+Using a heat dryer to dry your leather jacket, laying it across a radiator or even laying it out in the sun can cause irreversible damage.
 So how to dry a leather jacket if it's wet?
-Don't hang it up on a regular hanger, it will damage your leather jacket.
-Instead, use a wide shoulder hanger and ensure the room has plenty of ventilation.
-Leave it for about 24 hours and it should be dry.
+Don't hang it up on a regular hanger, it will damage your leather jacket from the inside.
+Instead, use a wide coat hanger and ensure the room has plenty of ventilation, leave it for about 24 hours and it should be dry.